Deepjyoti13/coolours-module/README.md

 # Future

-More colors and style coming soon.
+More colours and style coming soon.
 Will also add a way to align text.